cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 ```

 ... and it will continue to do so with - every - single - request.

-It's so annoying that I actually wrote a [DNS Proxy](https://github.com/cookiengineer/dns-proxy)
+It's so annoying that I actually forked and rewrote a [DNS Proxy](https://github.com/cookiengineer/dns-proxy)
 that tried to fix that and that maintains its own hosts file, but soon
 enough I came to realize that a DNS cache without the *why* it was
 loaded is pretty senseless and stupid and will waste a lot of traffic
 anyways.

-There is no such thing as a working DNS cache without the *why*
+There is no such thing as a working DNS cache without the *why* it was
-it was loaded.
+loaded.
+The why decides what to refresh, when to refresh and how to
+refresh.
+Otherwise it won't work.
 Literally, never ever.
-If dev ops guys say differently,
+If dev ops
-they ain't know what they talk about.
+guys say differently, they ain't knowing what they talk about.

+So in my personal opinion, the DNS cache has to be maintained by the
+Web Browser in an intelligent and peer-to-peer manner.

 ### TCP Connections